yusdacra/rust-nix-templater/README.md

 nix flake check
 ```

-This will build and test the `rust-nix-templater-tests` attribute via Cargo tests.
+This will build and test the `rust-nix-templater-tests` attribute (which also runs Cargo tests).